 The European Tour’s corporate identity features the iconic silhouette image of six-time Open Champion Harry Vardon and a world skyline graphic depicting many of the geographical elements built into The 2014 Race to Dubai, which will feature a minimum of 48 tournaments in 26 countries.

 George O’Grady, the Chief Executive of The European Tour, heads the administration staff of 157 based at headquarters in Wentworth, Surrey, with a Board of Directors comprising 11 elected past and present Tour Members and a Tournament Committee of 15 players.

 The present Board is: Neil Coles MBE (Chairman), Angel Gallardo (Vice Chairman), Paul Eales, Chris Hanell, David Jones, Robert Lee, John O’Leary, Mark Roe, David J Russell, Ove Sellberg and Jamie Spence.

-The present Tournament Committee comprises: Thomas Björn (Chairman), Felipe Aguilar, Paul Casey, Darren Clarke OBE, Gonzalo Fernandez-Castaño, Joakim Haeggman, David Howell, Raphaël Jacquelin, Miguel Angel Jiménez, Peter Lawrie, Robert Karlsson, Paul McGinley, Francesco Molinari, Colin Montgomerie OBE and Henrik Stenson.
+The present Tournament Committee comprises: Thomas Björn (Chairman), Felipe Aguilar, Paul Casey, Gonzalo Fernandez-Castaño, Joakim Haeggman, David Howell, Raphaël Jacquelin, Miguel Angel Jiménez, Peter Lawrie, Paul McGinley, Edoardo Molinari, Francesco Molinari, Henrik Stenson, Graeme Storm.

 The funds drawn from sponsors and suppliers, television and ticket sales, hospitality and governments, support a thriving international community in which The European Tour actively promotes the game at all levels.